 - When the setup application prompts you to restart the computer, click Yes.

 - Log in to the computer using the same account that you used in step 1.

 - In the Application extensibility information dialog box, consider the following information:

-- You can type an FQDN to create a BlackBerry MDS Integration Service pool or add the BlackBerry MDS Integration Service instance to a pool that you created during a previous installation process.
+- You can type a FQDN to create a BlackBerry MDS Integration Service pool, or add the BlackBerry MDS Integration Service instance to a pool that you created during a previous installation process.

-- To configure a hardware load-balancer for the BlackBerry MDS Integration Service pool, you can type an FQDN that corresponds to a DNS record in the DNS server that maps the FQDN to the IP address of the virtual server that you configured on the hardware load-balancer.
+- To configure a hardware load-balancer for the BlackBerry MDS Integration Service pool, you can type a FQDN that corresponds to an DNS record in the DNS server that maps the FQDN into the IP address of the virtual server that you configured on the hardware load-balancer.

-- The setup application creates the BlackBerry MDS Integration Service database on the database server that hosts the BlackBerry Configuration Database.
+- The setup application creates the BlackBerry MDS Integration Service database on the same database server as the BlackBerry Configuration Database.

 - If you add the BlackBerry MDS Integration Service instance to an existing pool, the setup application selects the existing BlackBerry MDS Integration Service database and existing administrator account and publisher account.